Ilxxll/MSE544_Week2_Hands_on/README.md

 File "marco.py", line 1, in <module>
 from tensorflow.keras.callbacks import ReduceLROnPlateau,ModelCheckpoint
 ModuleNotFoundError: No module named 'tensorflow'

-Try conda deactivate and activate your environment again.
-Then submit your job.

-d.
+c.
 Check your submitted job in the queue:
 - `squeue -u yourusername`
   - Change yourusername to your own user name

-e.
-You will find the model and weights following same way in **step3.h** .
-The output information will be saved in a file named `output`.
+d.The CNN model your constructed in marco.py will be saved under the folder `/models` in your current working directory, named `marco.h5`.
+As the training process going on, you can find the weights of your models saved under the same folder as well.
+They are named as `marco+number of epoch+validation accuracy+’.hdf5`

+Additional resource about node setting: https://hyak.uw.edu/docs/compute/scheduling-jobs

-### Step 5: Evaluate the model.<a name="step5"></a>
+### Step 4: Evaluate the model.<a name="step4"></a>

 The final step is to evaluate the accuracy of the model you obtained from previous training steps.

-The code has been provided in the ‘Model Evaluation’ part in `crystal_image_processing.ipynb`.
+It takes 2 scripts to complete this setp.
+The first script that you need is the `evaluate.py` that you created yourself.
+The second script requires you to create your own `script_evaluate`.
+It's very similar to `script`,just a few things need to be changed.

+**Then submit it as batch job.**

+Note that the df_test is the test dataset you prepared earlier along with the train and validation dataset, you should make sure this dataset can be correctly loaded when you evaluate the model.

+### Challenge: Train the CNN on Hyak interactive node.<a name="challenge"></a>

+The challenge was to manually train CNN using the interactive node.
+Completing this challenge will give you a better understanding of the batch job logic.

 a.
-To run it on Hyak you will need to prepare the code into a python script.
+Get an interactive node on hyak:

+You can use command:
+- `srun -p compute -A stf --nodes=1 --ntasks-per-node=40 --time=2:00:00 --mem=100G --pty/bin/bash`

+The above command will allocate a node from the stf partition.

+Alternatively, you can use command:
+- `srun -p ckpt -A stf --nodes=1 --ntasks-per-node=4 --time=2:00:00 --mem=100G --pty /bin/bash`

+This allows you to use idle resources from other groups across the cluster using the checkpoint partition.

 b.
-Then run it either on interactive node or submit it as batch job.
-Note that the df_test is the test dataset you prepared earlier along with the train and validation dataset, you should make sure this dataset can be correctly loaded when you evaluate the model.
+Set the number of threads can be run at same time:
+- `export OMP_NUM_THREADS=4`

+c.
+Activate the environment you created.
+- `conda activate marco1`

+d. run the python script.
+First make sure in your current working directory, there is your marco.py and the folder named marcodata.

+Here are 2 options for you to run the python script:
+- Option1: `python3 marco.py > output`
+  - The output from training process will be saved in the file named `output`.
+- Option2: `nohup python3 marco.py > output &`
+  - This will run python script in the background, which allow you to work on any other new command while the script is running.

+e.You will find the model and weights following same way in **step4.e** .
+The output information will be saved in a file named output.

 ## Submission. <a name="submission"></a>

 Please submit:

-1. Your python script
+a.
+Your python scripts. (including `evaluate.py` and `script_evaluate`)

+b.
+2 output files.
+(One for the training, one for the evaluate)
-2. The output file (it should be the output from your python code, not the slurm.out)
+  - it should be the output from your python code, not the slurm.out